Federal Direct Lending Program

 Loan Application Procedures

-Stafford Student Loans are guaranteed to all students who complete a FAFSA, so there is no approval process.
+Stafford Student Loans are guaranteed to all students who are determined to be eligible upon completion of the FAFSA.
 If you choose to take Stafford student loans, you must first sign a Master Promissory Note (MPN) AND complete Loan Entrance Counseling online at studentloans.gov.
 The student must sign in with their own FAFSA PIN.

 Yearly Stafford Student Loan Limits are as follows:

 Parents who would like to apply for the Parent PLUS Loan must fill out a PLUS Application AND sign a PLUS Master Promissory Note (MPN) at studentloans.gov.
 Parents must sign in using their own FAFSA PIN, not their student's, in order for the application to be correct.
 Parents will receive a credit decision immediately after completing the PLUS Application.